-I've never lost a client or didn't book a project because I lacked gear.
+I've never lost a client because I lacked gear.

 There's some sort of myth that surrounds the industry and most of life, that if we can just get the right gear, right studio, right car, right house, then people will come.